opsani/bank-of-anthos/appdynamics/README.md

 4. An override entrypoint to that preprends 'pyagent run' to the gunicorn command based on the predefined entrypoint in the /src/*/Dockerfile

 The `config.yaml` is the only file required to be modified with AppDynamics-specific parameters.
 General variables are stored in the "appd-config" ConfigMap, where `APPDYNAMICS_AGENT_APPLICATION_NAME` has to be set and all others will run with the default options.
-AppDynamics credentials are stored in "appd-secrets", and require the base-64 encoded username, account name, controller host name, password and access key.
+AppDynamics credentials are stored in "appd-secrets", and require the  username, account name, controller host name, password and access key.

 ## QUICKSTART